QudahM/pixel-shift/README.md

 | **WebView**   | Interactive UI with HTML/CSS/JS |
 | **TypeScript + JSX** | Devvit UI logic & communication |
 | **HTML/CSS/JS** | Frontend puzzle game |

 ---

-## Leaderboard & State Handling

-- Upon completing a puzzle, the player's move count and date are recorded for the selected difficulty.
-- If the new score is better than their previous best, it replaces the old one.
-- The **Top 5 scores** are displayed in a public leaderboard via the WebView interface.
-- Puzzle completion status and selected difficulty are stored locally using `localStorage`.

----